Roblor15/SecureFace/README.md

 ### Run_req.py

 The `run_req.py` script calls the `recognition()` function on each image in the input folder.
-The function uses OpenCV to open the image, detect face bounding boxes, and compute matches with the `encodings.pickle` file.
+The function uses `OpenCV` to open the image, detect face bounding boxes, and the `face_recognition` library compute matches with the `encodings.pickle` file.
 The function returns the name of the best matching index.

 ```python
 def recognition(path):